DataDog/documentation/content/en/integrations/guide/reference-tables.md

 <div class="alert alert-warning">
 Reference Tables is in public beta.
 There are no billing implications for defining and querying Reference Tables.
 For more information, contact <a href="https://docs.datadoghq.com/help/">Datadog support</a>.
-During the beta, there is a limit of 100 Reference Tables per account and a limit of 1000 rows in a Reference Table.
+During the beta, there is a limit of 100 Reference Tables per account and a limit of 1000 rows per Reference Table.
 </div>

 ## Overview